nazghulgda/Programming-Crash-Course/README.md

 ## Welcome to my 'crash course' about basics of programming.

-In this chapter you will got prepared yourself and your computer for learning all the topics, that are going to be covered here.
+In this chapter you will read some information from me and got prepared yourself and your computer for learning all the topics, that are going to be covered here.

+TOC:
 [[README.md]](https://github.com/nazghulgda/Programming-Crash-Course/README.md) - this
 file
 [[INTRODUCTION.md]](https://github.com/nazghulgda/Programming-Crash-Course/INTRODUCTION.md) - a few